 Using the univariate analysis of variance (ANOVA) with repeated measures, no significant difference could be detected in the colour discrimination capability between the reference lens from Hoya and the test lens from Shamir (p>0.05).
 A significant deterioration was found with the “Wellness Protect 15“ lens from Eschenbach compared to the reference lens from Hoya (p<0.001) and to the test lens from Shamir (p<0.001).
 In addition, a median disparity of the third box (43–63 of the Hue test) against all the other boxes was noticed for both the test lenses and the reference lens.

 With the blue-light-filtering anti-reflection coating from Shamir no difference in colour discrimination could be observed in this study.
 Only a stronger blue-light-filtering lens like “Wellness Protect 15“ leads to a significant deterioration.
 The closer the colours are in the CIE colour triangle, the bigger the confusion.
 To test the quality of colours with these lenses the colour rendering index should also be evaluated.

-With the digital subscription you have free access to all articles on the OCL website.
+With the digital subscription you have free access to all articles in German on the OCL website.
 A digital subscription is worthwhile with as few as six individual articles!